Growing Australian native daisies by colour and climate - Minimalist Gardener

 2. Pink paper daisy (Rhodanthe chlorocephala subsp. rosea)

-A classic spring annual with bright pink papery bracts surrounding a white centre.
-One of the most recognisable of all Australian wildflowers, it thrives in poor soils and rewards minimal care.
-The papery texture of the petals develops as the flower matures, allowing the blooms to be cut and dried with the colour intact.
+A classic spring annual with bright pink papery bracts surrounding a white centre and one of the most recognisable of all Australian wildflowers.
+It thrives in poor soils and rewards minimal care.
+The papery texture allows blooms to be cut and dried with the colour intact.
 It is best grown from seed sown in autumn in cool to temperate climates and performs particularly well in free-draining sandy or gravelly soils.

-Pink paper daisy (Rhodanthe chlorocephala subsp. rosea) > Minimalist Gardener > News and Resources
+Pink paper daisy (Rhodanthe chlorocephala subsp. rosea) — Minimalist Gardener

 3. Mangle's everlasting (Rhodanthe manglesii)

-A Western Australian annual with vivid pink to deep rose papery bracts and a yellow centre.
-One of the most striking of all Australian everlasting daisies, it performs reliably in poor, well-drained soils and full sun.
-Like other everlastings, it holds its colour long after cutting, making it an excellent choice for dried arrangements as well as garden display.
+A Western Australian annual with vivid pink to deep rose papery bracts and a yellow centre — one of the most striking of all Australian everlasting daisies.
 It is closely related to the pink paper daisy but has nodding flower heads and slightly finer stems, giving it a more delicate appearance in the garden.
+Like other everlastings, it holds its colour long after cutting and is an excellent choice for dried arrangements as well as garden display.

 bmichanderson, CC BY 4.0, via Wikimedia Commons